C. V. Rungacharlu: In the Mysore service

-Diwan of Mysore
+Dewan of Mysore

-When Rungacharlu took over as Diwan in March 1881, Mysore was in a poor financial, agricultural, and industrial condition.
+When Rungacharlu took over as Dewan in March 1881, Mysore was in a poor financial, agricultural, and industrial condition.
 The kingdom was devastated by the famine of 1877 and faced with a debt of eight lakh rupees.

-Soon after Rungacharlu took over as Diwan, he disbanded Hassan and Chitradurga districts and downgraded nine taluks into deputy amildar sections.
+Soon after Rungacharlu took over as Dewan, he disbanded Hassan and Chitradurga districts and downgraded nine taluks into deputy amildar sections.
 The number of munsiff courts, sub-courts, and district jails were also reduced.
 These measures caused a drastic reduction in the expenses of the kingdom.
 He also lifted the ban of the sale of sandalwood and sandalwood products.
 With the revenue generated by the sale of sandalwood, Rungacharlu developed an elaborate railway system for the princely state.
 He constructed a railway line from Bangalore to Tiptur and established a legislative assembly for the state.